Scleral lens: Design

 Scleral lens, with visible outer edge resting on the sclera of a patient with chronic severe dry eye syndrome.

 Modern scleral lenses are made of a highly oxygen permeable polymer.
 They are unique in their design in that they fit onto and are supported by the sclera, the white portion of the eye.
 The cause of this unique positioning is usually relevant to a specific patient, whose cornea may be too sensitive to support the lens directly.
 In comparison to corneal contact lenses, scleral lenses bulge outward considerably more.
 The space between the cornea and the lens is filled with artificial tears.
 The liquid, which is contained in a thin elastic reservoir, conforms to the irregularities of the deformed cornea, allowing vision to be restored comfortably.
 This helps to give the patient BCVA, or Best Corrected Visual Acuity.

 Scleral lenses differ from corneal contact lenses in that they create a space between the cornea and the lens, which is filled with fluid.
 The prosthetic application of the lenses is to cover or "bandage" the ocular surface, providing a therapeutic environment for managing severe ocular surface disease.
 The outward bulge of scleral lenses and the liquid-filled space between the cornea and the lens also conforms to irregular corneas and may neutralize corneal surface irregularities.

 Usage

 Insertion

 Scleral lenses may be inserted into the eye directly from the fingers, from a hand held plunger, or from a stationary lighted plunger on a stand.
 Prior to inserting the scleral, the lens is over-filled with a sterile saline or other prescribed solution mixture.
 Some fluid is allowed to drip from the lens as it is inserted in order to ensure no bubbles become trapped under the lens after it is seated on the eye.
-If there is a bubble trapped then it is usually recommended to remove the lens and reinsert it.
+If there is a bubble trapped, it is usually recommended to remove the lens and reinsert it.
 The lens can then be rotated to the correct orientation, often denoted by a mark at either the "top" or the "bottom" of the lens.
 A "left" scleral lens is often marked with two dots, and a "right" is marked with one dot.
-Less commonly, the "right lens" may instead be tinted blue to indicate "right".
+Less commonly, the "right lens" may instead be tinted blue.